dockstore/dockstore-ui/app/docs/getting-started.md

 Now that you have your `Dockerfile` and `Dockstore.cwl` in GitHub, have setup Quay.io to automatically build your Docker image, and have linked your accounts to Dockstore, it is time to register your tool.

-### Web UI Client
+### Quick Registration via the Web UI

 In the authenticated Web UI, navigate to 'My Containers' to begin managing Docker images imported through your linked account(s).
+These pages will allow you to quickly register containers that follow a particularly simple format (look below to manual registration for more complex formats).
+For quick registration, we look through your quay.io images and see if any are setup as [automated builds](https://docs.quay.io/guides/building.html).
+Using those to track back to your github or bitbucket accounts, we list all pairs of Docker images with git repositories that contain a `Dockstore.cwl` and a `Dockerfile`.
+When we discover both of these, we create an unregistered entry in the interface below.

 ![My Containers](docs/register_ui.png)